kavya-dodla/bluetooth-home-automation-gas-leakage-detection/README.md

 ### Architecture Description

-1. The smartphone sends commands through a Bluetooth terminal application.
+1. The smartphone sends commands through a Bluetooth Terminal application.
-2. HC-05 receives the Bluetooth commands and forwards them to NodeMCU.
+2. HC-05 receives the Bluetooth commands and forwards them to the NodeMCU.
-3. NodeMCU processes the received commands and controls the LED.
+3. NodeMCU processes the received commands and controls the connected LED.
-4. MQ2 continuously monitors gas concentration.
+4. MQ2 continuously monitors gas concentration levels.
-5. When gas levels exceed the threshold value, the buzzer is activated to alert the user.
+5. When gas concentration exceeds the threshold value, the buzzer and alert LED are activated.

 ---